 I was trading creepy stories with my friends during one boring class in grade school when one of my classmates started recounting a story about a mysterious rich woman from the nearby hills who travels on a beautiful ship down to town to sell her goods.
 She added that the town bridge by the mountain river is where she can be spotted on board the vessel, especially in late afternoons.
 The people didn't know much about her except her name: Pacifica.
 And they believed she was not like us humans, but an engkanto (enchanted ones).
 It piqued my interest.

-That really peaked my interest.
-Later in life, I learned that my friend was actually talking about a variation of the tale of Maria (de) Cacao.
+Later in life, I learned that my friend was talking about a variation of the tale of Maria Cacao.
 In reality, she wasn't even from the town where I was, but from the other side of the province in Southern Cebu.

-But unlike her Tagalog counterparts, Maria Cacao is described as having magnificently fair skin and perfect aquiline nose, which is far from the look of a Filipino native.
-This is telling about her class and race, likening her to a mestizo (a half native, half Spanish haciendera).
+Unlike her Tagalog counterparts, Maria Cacao is described as having magnificently fair skin and a perfect aquiline nose, which is far from the look of a Filipino native.
+This is telling about her class and race, likening her to a mestizo—a half-native, half-Spanish haciendera (female plantation owner).

-Her description resembles that of the stories of Engkanto (the enchanted ones) believed to be living in a world parallel to our own.
+Her description goes in line with the engkanto that are believed to be living in a world parallel to our own.
 They tend to be fairer than average, as pale skin has been associated with the supernatural even during pre-colonial times.
-Folklore teaches us that they have normal human appearance, beautiful and seemingly ageless at that—save for some distinct characteristics.
+Folklore also teaches us that they have a normal human appearance, but are more beautiful and seemingly ageless, save for some distinct characteristics.

 Willy Wonka Woman